Insider’s guide to council approvals part 3 - Heritage planning

 It is crucial for property owners contemplating any development or modifications to their property to consult an expert heritage consultant.
 These professionals can offer guidance on compliance with heritage conservation regulations, advise on permissible alterations, and provide support throughout the complex heritage planning process.

 At Ballast Point, our experience working within HCAs means we can provide initial information and direct you to expert advice on heritage planning and development if required.
 Reach out to us to learn how we can assist you in navigating the challenges and opportunities of owning and developing property in a heritage area.
-You could also check out our feasibility services.
+You could also check out our consultation services.

 If you would like to access the complete Insider’s Guide to Council Approvals blog series, you can start with Part 1 here.